 BACKGROUND: The Florida Department of Transportation (FDOT) completed a PD&E study in 2006 of a proposed expansion of the Florida Turnpike in Coconut Creek from six (6) lanes to eight (8) lanes.
 The project was suspended in 2007 during the design phase due to the economic recession and utility concerns; however, in 2017, the project was reactivated with a significantly larger scope.
-This revised scope included a shift to the west, widening to ten (10) lanes instead of eight (8), and increasing electronic tolling, all of which would have tremendously negative impacts on elderly and minority populations in the City of Coconut Creek.
-Florida's Turnpike is currently discussing toll lanes as part of this project, which further exacerbates the impacts of the expansion on Coconut Creek residents while not allowing any access to the toll lanes because the design requires a limited number of access points.
+This revised scope included a shift to the west, widening to ten (10) lanes instead of eight (8), and increasing electronic tolling, all of which would have tremendously negative impacts on low income and housing for older persons in the City of Coconut Creek.
+Florida's Turnpike is currently discussing managed lanes as part of this project, which further exacerbates the impacts of the expansion on Coconut Creek residents while not allowing any access to the managed lanes because the design requires a limited number of access points.

 POSITION: The City of Coconut Creek supports legislation that limits the ability of FDOT to build projects prior to them being warranted.
-The City strongly opposes the idea of adding toll lanes on facilities that are already operating using a toll system.
+The City strongly opposes the idea of adding managed lanes.